gboehl/dynare/doc/manual/source/running-dynare.rst

 It is also helpful to keep in mind that any piece of code that does not violate Dynare syntax, but at the same time is not recognized by the parser, is interpreted as native MATLAB code.
-This code will be directly passed to the ``driver`` script.
+This code will be directly passed to the driver script.
-Investigating ``driver.m`` file then helps with debugging.
+Investigating the ``driver.m`` file then helps with debugging.
 Such problems most often occur when defined variable or parameter names have been misspelled so that Dynare's parser is unable to recognize them.